William Phips: John Knepp's Account

-Everything known about the crew comes from a detailed journal of the trip to Boston kept by Knepp, and he has rightly been called a "hostile observer", but he was often ignorant of the complex nature of the voyage, as well as basic colonial politics.
-By the time the ship set sail the next day, Phips and Knepp were distinctly at odds, as Knepp records when asked for a cabin or berth and was told he would have to make do sleeping on a trunk.
+Everything known about the crew comes from a detailed journal of the trip to Boston kept by Knepp.
+Knepp has been called a "hostile observer", but he was often ignorant of the complex nature of the voyage, as well as basic colonial politics.
+By the time the ship set sail the next day, Phips and Knepp were distinctly at odds, as Knepp recorded when asked for a cabin or berth and was told he would have to make do sleeping on a trunk.
 The articles of agreement testify to the trust that the King and Narborough placed in Phips, and the crew seemed willing to do as Phips commanded, but Knepp acted as if he was not beholden to Phips.
-Knepp's journal is addressed to Narborough (and Haddock), and presents Phips in a negative light.
-Knepp excelled at taking coordinates and seemed trained in piloting, but did not exhibit a breadth of experience or knowledge of the rigging.
+Knepp's journal was addressed to Narborough and Haddock and presented Phips in a negative light.
+Knepp excelled at taking coordinates and was trained in piloting, but did not exhibit a breadth of experience or knowledge of the rigging.
 Though he recorded every perceived misstep by Phips, his careful plotting of the journey also shows the great ability Phips possessed as a sailor, crossing the Atlantic in half the time of another ship that they meet and making first landfall at Cape Ann.